 |Units||Retail||Members (Not a Member?)|

-Chronic stress can fatigue the adrenal gland, disrupting its normal diurnal control over Cortisol.
-This disruption results in symptoms like fatigue, weight gain, insomnia, depression and anxiety.
+Chronic stress can fatigue the adrenal gland which can disrupt its normal diurnal control over cortisol.
+This disruption can lead to symptoms like fatigue, weight gain, insomnia, depression and anxiety.

 Cortisol levels rise and fall during the day.
-The highest levels occur at about 6 a.m. to 8 a.m. and the lowest levels at about midnight.
-Since this test requires a 24-hour urine specimen it integrates cortisol production for an entire day.
+The highest levels typically occur at about 6 a.m. to 8 a.m. and the lowest levels at about midnight.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.

 Both the physician and the testing laboratory are independent contractors with whom National Diagnostics, Inc makes arrangements for your blood tests.
 Neither National Diagnostics, Inc or Life Extension will be liable for any acts or omissions of the physician, the testing laboratory, or their agents or employees.